prapti2408/Music_Seperator/README.md

 Features

--Upload any audio file (MP3/WAV)
+Upload any audio file (MP3/WAV)

--AI-powered music source separation using Demucs

--Automatic loudness normalization using FFmpeg
+AI-powered music source separation using Demucs Automatic loudness normalization using FFmpeg

--Simple and interactive web interface using Gradio

--Agent-based workflow orchestration using LangGraph

--Download separated vocals and instrumental tracks
+Simple and interactive web interface using Gradio Agent-based workflow orchestration using LangGraph Download separated vocals and instrumental tracks

-Tech Stack
+*Tech Stack*

 -Python
 -Demucs (AI model for music source separation)
 -FFmpeg (audio processing and normalization)
 -Gradio (frontend UI)
 -LangGraph (agentic workflow orchestration)

-How It Works
+*How It Works*

 -User uploads an audio file through the Gradio interface.
 -The file is processed by an AI separation agent using Demucs.
 -The output vocals and instrumental tracks are post-processed using FFmpeg.
 -Final audio files are returned to the user for download.

-Prerequisites
+*Prerequisites*

 -Python 3.9+
 -FFmpeg installed and available in PATH
 -Demucs installed

-Use Cases
+*Use Cases*

--Singing practice
+Singing practice

--Music production
+Music production

--Audio analysis
+Audio analysis

--Karaoke track creation
+Karaoke track creation